-- Staff groups who have split temporarily into smaller groups at meetings to discuss issues or work on projects.
-The projects may or may not be long term.
+- Staff groups have split temporarily into smaller groups at meetings to discuss issues or work on projects.
+The projects may or may not be long-term.

-- Larger staff groups who work together for long periods, a school year for example, and who work in the same environment.
+- Larger staff groups work together for long periods, a school year for example, and work in the same environment.

-- Micro groups, such as teaching teams of just 2 or 3 members, and where the interaction is more intense and less diluted.
+- Micro groups, such as teaching teams of just 2 or 3 members, are where the interaction is more intense and less diluted.

-- Collaborative groups such as artists and musicians who are all working on the one production or project.
+- Collaborative groups such as artists and musicians are all working on one production or project.

-- Recruitment staff who must address professionality and ethical issues with workforces.
+- Recruitment staff must address professionality and ethical issues within the workforce.